yassinecc/articles/articleStripe.md

 app.listen(5000);
 ```

-The amount to charge is specified in cents for payments in decimal currencies, i.e. you can divide a euro in 100 cents.
-Replace `$STRIPE_SECRET_KEY` with the secret key you can view on https://dashboard.stripe.com/account/apikeys.
+The amount to charge is specified in cents for payments in decimal currencies, e.g. you can divide a euro in 100 cents.
+Replace `YOUR_STRIPE_SECRET_KEY` with the secret key you can view on https://dashboard.stripe.com/account/apikeys.
 As mentioned before, a better practice is to import the secret key from an untracked file.

 > Go to https://stripe.com/docs to generate a Stripe token with your publishable key, and then try out your route with Postman.
 You can also generate a token using cURL in your terminal:
 >
 > ```
 > $ curl -silent https://api.stripe.com/v1/tokens \
->  -u $YOUR_PUBLIC_KEY: \
+>  -u YOUR_STRIPE_PUBLIC_KEY: \
 >  -d card[number]=4242424242424242 \
 >  -d card[exp_month]=12 \
 >  -d card[exp_year]=2019 \
 >  -d card[cvc]=123 | grep tok_
 > ```
 >
-> Be sure to replace $YOUR_PUBLIC_KEY by the publishable key from your Stripe dashboard.
+> Be sure to replace YOUR_STRIPE_PUBLIC_KEY by the publishable key from your Stripe dashboard.

 ## Preparing the front end